dsobral/ADER/material/SingleCell_draft.md

 In this tutorial, we will go through the basic steps of a *single sample* single-cell analysis.

-1. Perform quality control of raw data.
+1. Do quality control of raw data.
-2. Obtain a *UMI* count matrix with `cellranger`.
+2. Obtain a *UMI* count matrix with either `cellranger` or `Dropseq-tools`.
-3. Perform downstream analyses.
+3. Perform downstream analysis of the count matrix:
    - Filter barcodes and genes.
    - Normalize the raw UMI counts.
    - Perform dimensionality reduction (PCA, t-SNE).
    - Cluster cell subpopulations.
    - Perform differential gene expression to determine subpopulation marker genes.

-### LO XX: Use `cellranger` to obtain an UMI count matrix for a 10x dataset
+### LOXX: Use `cellranger` to obtain an UMI count matrix from a set of FastQ files

 For this task we will use an example dataset available from the 10x Genomics website.